-A Wonderful Wine Weekend with Pinot Bingo
+A Wonderful Wine Weekend

 As Oregon Wine Month is winding down, don't miss out on spending Memorial Day Weekend out in the South Willamette Wine Country.
 Many wineries have planned ahead for a weekend full of live music, special food menu items and many other special activities.